Fay identities for polylogarithms on higher-genus Riemann surfaces: Introduction

 \subsection{Outline}

 This work is organized as follows: We start by motivating the quest for higher-genus Fay identities in section \ref{sec:4zero} by highlighting the significance of partial fractions and genus-one Fay identities for iterated integrals on the sphere and the torus, respectively.
 In section \ref{sec:2}, we review the protagonists of the Fay identities of this work, namely, the single-valued but non-meromorphic integration kernels of \cite{DHS:2023} and the associated higher-genus polylogarithms.
 Section~\ref{sec:4} introduces a simple subclass of Fay identities on compact Riemann surfaces of arbitrary genus $h$ that transform as scalars under the modular group $Sp(2h,\ZZ)$.
-We then proceed to the general case of bilinear identities among higher-genus integration kernels with tensorial transformation law under $Sp(2h,\ZZ)$: interchange lemmas involving two points in section~\ref{sec:3} and Fay identities involving three or more points in section \ref{sec:fay}.
-In section \ref{sec:clo} we illustrate the role of the interchange lemmas and the Fay identities in the closure under taking primitives of multivariate higher-genus polylogarithms.
-The coincident limits of higher-genus integration kernels and Fay identities featuring tensorial generalizations of (almost) holomorphic Eisenstein series are discussed in section \ref{sec:5}.
-Finally, in section \ref{sec:7}, we gather counterparts of the results obtained in earlier sections for the meromorphic but multiple-valued integration kernels in the Enriquez connection \cite{Enriquez:2011}, to produce meromorphic interchange lemmas and conjectures for meromorphic Fay identities.
+We then proceed to the general case of bilinear identities among higher-genus integration kernels with tensorial transformation law under $Sp(2h,\ZZ)$: interchange identities involving two points in section~\ref{sec:3} and Fay identities involving three or more points in section~\ref{sec:fay}.
+In section~\ref{sec:clo} we illustrate the role of the interchange and the Fay identities in the closure under taking primitives of multivariable higher-genus polylogarithms.
+The coincident limits of higher-genus integration kernels and Fay identities featuring tensorial generalizations of (almost) holomorphic Eisenstein series are discussed in section~\ref{sec:5}.
+Finally, in section~\ref{sec:7}, we gather counterparts of the results obtained in earlier sections for the meromorphic but multiple-valued integration kernels in the Enriquez connection \cite{Enriquez:2011}, to prove a meromorphic version of the interchange identities and conjecture a meromorphic version of the Fay identities.

 \sm

 The appendices complement the discussion in the main text with additional background material on the prime form and the Arakelov Green function (Appendix \ref{appdefs}), an alternative approach to multi-variable Fay identities (Appendix \ref{sec:6.3}), proofs of the main lemmas and theorems (Appendix \ref{appprfs}) and a construction of higher-weight Fay identities from convolutions of lower-weight ones (Appendix~\ref{app.cons}).